Synopsis of the MEDUWA-Vecht(e) project

 This coalition developed products and services that address the emissions of human and veterinary pharmaceuticals and multi-resistant bacteria in soil, food, water and air, and, at the same, support the regional economy.
 The most innovative aspect of the MEDUWA project is that it dealt with several stages of the life cycle of pharmaceuticals(see figure 4).
 The following intervention classes were included (see figure 3):

 - measurement, visualization and communication of the problem,

-- simulating action,
+- simulating measures, and

-- and mitigation and prevention.
+- mitigation and prevention.

 With the help of information and communication technology, strategies, techniques and methods were integrated in order to manage the soil and water system in the catchment area.
 For more details, see the overview of MEDUWA Innovations.